Marganotvke/sheet-bouncy-ball-sim/README.md

 Install pygamii.
 Steps in its repository https://github.com/carlosmaniero/pygamii

 ## Problems
-Due to the limitations of curses in general, the gravity simulations are quite unconsistant.
+Due to the limitations of curses in general, the gravity simulations are quite inconsistant.
 Moreover, since you can't set gravity as float, it's makes the whole things less realistic.
-That being said, this is just a prover of concept.
+That being said, this is just a prove of concept.

 <br> Fell free to modify all you want.